 With the sad passing of his father Antonio in April 2019, & tragically that of his brother Fabrizio in 1978, Andrea has his mother Rose, nata in Stradella, wife Silvia & daughter Asia by his side.

 Located in the 250m asl high & steep, glacial formed sandy stony hills lying between two rivers Versa & Scuropasso of the Oltrepò Pavese, a Lombardo region in the province of the historic city of Pavia wedged between Piemente to the west & Emilia-Romagna to the east, on the edge of the Po valley.
-The key DOC of these hills belongs to Buttofuoco (or Buttofuoco dell’Oltrepò Pavese) dates back to 7 Feb 1996 & officially to 2010, & that can be made in seven communes/villages: Canneto Pavese, Castana, Montescano, Cigognola, Pietra dè Girogi, Broni, e Stradella.
-The Buttofuoco zone is roughly split into three terrains: ‘Ghiaie’ (stones), then ‘Arenarie’ (sandstone), & ‘Argille’ (clays).
-Buttofuoco is a traditional blend of Croatina (Bonarda), Barbera, Uva Rare, & Ughetta di Canneto, made as a vino fermo, vivace or frizzante.
-The name Buttofuoco comes from the dialect: “al buta me al feugh”, che significa: “scalda – risveglia come il fuoco”!
+The key DOC of these hills belongs to Buttafuoco (or Buttafuoco dell’Oltrepò Pavese) dates back to 7 Feb 1996 & officially to 2010, & that can be made in seven communes/villages: Canneto Pavese, Castana, Montescano, Cigognola, Pietra dè Girogi, Broni, e Stradella.
+The Buttafuoco zone is roughly split into three terrains: ‘Ghiaie’ (stones), then ‘Arenarie’ (sandstone), & ‘Argille’ (clays).
+Buttafuoco is a traditional blend of Croatina (Bonarda), Barbera, Uva Rare, & Ughetta di Canneto, made as a vino fermo, vivace or frizzante.
+The name Buttafuoco comes from the dialect: “al buta me al feugh”, che significa: “scalda – risveglia come il fuoco”!

 ‘da Cima a Fondo’ Vino Rosso